 Shenyang is the provincial capital and the largest city of Liaoning Province in the People’s Republic of China, as well as the largest city in Northeast China by urban population.
 The East Tower Bridge on the Hunhe River has a total length of 1,290 meters and is a key project in Shenyang’s comprehensive upgrading plan.
-During construction, the developers needed to monitor the cables and main tower of the 1,300-meter suspension bridge in order to ensure the safety of motorists.
+During construction, the developers needed to monitor the cables and main tower of the 1,300-meter suspension bridge, for the safety of motorists.
 They also needed real-time monitoring of the bridge’s loading capacity, stability and structure.

 Meanwhile in Indonesia, the Cisomang Bridge had to be refurbished after one of its pillars got deformed and shifted, causing alarm among locals and authorities.
 It reached a point where trucks were not allowed to cross, traffic to the bridge had to be reduced and the state railway had to add extra trains to compensate for the diverted traffic.